 Thanks to new regulations that came into play in January 2014, if your provider wants to increase the price of your broadband, you are allowed to exit the contract during the minimum term.
 This is done to protect consumers against price increases.

 To check emails and browse text based websites: 1 -5 Mbps

 To stream 4k content and play competitive online multiplayer: 40 – 100 Mbps

 For an online experience that can deliver intensive download speeds to multiple users: 200Mbps +

-Download speeds are the most regularly quoted by internet providers they are usually several times larger than upload and will matter when downloading content, browsing the web and streaming media.
-Upload speeds are usually hidden further down within a providers package description and they will dictate the speed at which attachments can be uploaded to emails, backups can be performed or videos can be uploaded to YouTube.
+Internet providers most often quote the download speed as they are usually several times larger than upload and will matter when downloading content, browsing the web and streaming media.
+Upload speeds are usually found further down within a providers package description and they will dictate the speed at which attachments can be uploaded to emails, backups can be performed or videos can be uploaded to YouTube.
 Customers who regularly use services such as Dropbox or google drive should look for a providers with higher upload speeds ideally 20 Mbps +